pado-labs/pado-icp/README.md

 ```sh
 dfx start --clean
 ```
-* Now you can deploy the pado-icp canisters locally in another terminal, go to your pado-icp directory, and use the command:
+* Now you can deploy the canisters locally in another terminal, go to your "/pado-icp" directory, and use the command:
 ```sh
 dfx deploy
 ```